 Some of the best food, not to mention the best tacos, I’ve ever eaten while traveling in Mexico was in La Paz, Baja California Sur.
 La Paz, or LAP for short, is located on the eastern side of the Baja peninsula.
 The proximity to the the Sea of Cortez makes for super fresh seafood.
 But it wasn’t just the seafood that was outstanding.
-Breakfast, pizza and even barbeque, yes barbecue in Baja, were just a few of the amazing foods I ate while I was there.
+Breakfast, pizza and even barbecue, yes barbecue in Baja, were just a few of the amazing things I ate while I was there.
 Here are a few of my favorites and my suggestions about where to eat in La Paz.

 I’m a huge breakfast fan and can eat it at almost anytime of the day.
 So when someone recommends a good breakfast place, I have pretty high expectations.
-Maria California came highly recommended from a friend who used to work in La Paz and he was so right.
-It was my favorite place and it will be the first place I go when I return to La Paz.
+Maria California was recommended by a friend who used to live in La Paz as one of his favorite places.
+It turned out to be one my favorite places too.
+So much so, I went a couple of times while I was there.

 The restaurant is the cutest, eclectically decorated, Palapa style restaurant, that serves really fresh food.
 Their fresh squeezed “salva vida” green juice was my favorite out of a huge list of house made juices.
 I also had a dish I had never tried before, rajas con crema.
 Rajas are strips of roasted poblano peppers cooked with onions and then simmered with cream.
 It might not sound like what you want for breakfast but trust me, it was delicious with eggs and refried beans.